For the second part, see here.

 36) Isabella Stewart Gardner: founder of the Isabella Stewart Gardner Museum in Boston.

-37) Florence Nighingale: founder of modern nursing.
+37) Florence Nighingale: founder of modern nursing and first female member of the Royal Statistical Society.

 38) Vittorio Alfieri: he is considered the founder of Italian tragedy.